 Cards listing employee name, address, position, salary, brief statement of duties, data on previous state service, education, training, and personal and family information.

-MNHS call number: See the finding aid in the library (Social Security Department: Public Institutions Division).
+MNHS call number: See the finding aid in the library (Social Security Department: Public Institutions Division) or use the scanned PDF.

 Payroll Records, 1885-1932